pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 * Don't assume the GPU is fast.

   We learned individual cores of a GPU are not so fast.
+All the speed comes from parallelization so we need to design parallel solutions.

-In [the next article](webgpu-compute-shaders-histogram-part-2.html) we'll tweak these a little as well as change it so we graph the results using the CPU instead of pulling them back to JavaScript.
+In [the next article](webgpu-compute-shaders-histogram-part-2.html) we'll tweak these a little as well as change it so we graph the results using the WebGPU instead of pulling them back to JavaScript.
 We'll even try some real time video adjustments.

 <!-- keep this at the bottom of the article -->